Get

 Breeder

-Buying your Cocker Spaniel from a breeder can be quite costly, especially if the breeder is legitimate.
+Buying from a breeder can certainly affect the price of a Cocker Spaniel, especially if the breeder is legitimate.
 Be aware of extremely low puppy costs or questionable living conditions.
 Do your research on the breeder to ensure you’re getting quality pups from someone who truly cares about the well-being of the dogs.

 Some breeders require a deposit to hold the puppy of your choosing.
 A reputable breeder should have no problems releasing vet records, providing information about the parents, and answering any other questions you might have about the puppy.